JosePedroDias/chess/README.md

     - fix validMoves which SF finds invalid (moves.test.mjs)
     - complement TODO tests
     - detect attacked pieces and whether they're defended
-    - enforce repetition rule
-    - enforce criteria to deem game a draw (based on material?)
     - find checkmate in 1/2/3...
     - fix bot UCI compatibility
 - UI
     - buttons: new game / play on other side / export PGN
     - (you can currently do `copy(board.getPgn())` on the browser console and paste in sites such as http://lichess.org/paste )
-    - animate pieces...

 # setup